zeruhur/loner/en/AP15_mech_requiem.md

 ### **Major Blocs and Alliances**

-In the world of "Mech Requiem," the geopolitical landscape is dominated by several major power blocs, each with distinct ideologies, strategic goals, and alliances that drive the ongoing global dynamics.
+In the world of _Mech Requiem_, the geopolitical landscape is dominated by several major power blocs, each with distinct ideologies, strategic goals, and alliances that drive the ongoing global dynamics.
 These blocs have emerged from the historical and political evolution of the 21st and 22nd centuries, forming new alignments based on technology mastery, economic interests, and territorial dominion.

 #### 1. The Eurasian Dominion (ED)
 - **Ideology**: Combines state-controlled economic practices with aggressive expansionism, prioritizing regional stability and economic growth over individual freedoms.